Domains

 Crit Success: Create 3 Rigs in your zone.

 Rig: A persistent object placed in a zone.
 When created, choose one of the following effects.
-You or any friend in the Rig's zone may interact with the Rig as an Instant to gain the chosen effect, then the Rig is consumed.
-Brace: Gain 2 Protection.
+You or any friend in the Rig's zone may interact with the Rig as an Instant to gain the chosen effect; the Rig is then consumed.
+Brace: Gain 2 Resolve.
 Foothold: Cross 1 edge, ignoring difficult terrain.
 Trap: Deal 1 light hit to a foe in the Rig's zone.
 You may spend 1 Vigor to deal 1 hard hit instead.

 You kick a crate into a gap, lash a cargo strap to a beam, wedge a length of pipe across a hinge, all of it ugly, all of it fast, all of it exactly where someone is about to need it.